NLnetLabs/incremental-deleg/draft-homburg-deleg-incremental-deleg.md

 {: #no-incr-deleg-response title="Referral response without incremental deleg"}

 Next to the legacy delegation, the incremental deleg supporting authoritative returns the NSEC(3) RRs needed to show that there was no incremental delegation in the referral response in {{no-incr-deleg-response}}.
-The resolver SHOULD register that the contacted authoritative name server (in our example 192.0.2.53), supports incremental deleg for the duration indicated by the TTL for the NSEC(3) RRs, adjusted to the resolver's TTL boundaries, but only if it is longer than any already registered duration.

 Querying the zone from {{dnssec-zone}} for `www.customer7.example.
 A`, will return the following referral response: